neutrixs/computer/README.md

 # CPU Simulation Assembly Syntax

-## Introduction
-This document provides the syntax documentation for the custom assembly language used in the CPU simulation.
-This simulation uses its own syntax to interact with virtual registers and memory.

 ## Syntax Overview

 The language is semicolon-separated and is case insensitive.
 Currently, it currently supports basic operations such as setting values and moving data between registers and memory addresses.
 More will be added in the future.